Free energy and equilibrium states for families of interval maps: Applications to the quadratic family

-is the primordial test-bed for ideas in non-linear, non-hyperbolic dynamics and is the subject of vast literature, see \cite{MSbook} for example.
+The quadratic (or logistic) family is the primordial test-bed for ideas in non-linear, non-hyperbolic dynamics and is the subject of vast literature, see \cite{MSbook} for example.
 Phenomena from quadratic dynamics appear in the real world, for example period doubling \cite{Feigenbaum experiments}.
 Our results apply (and are new) in this context.
-We present a simplified version of one theorem, with the intention of conveying the concept and motivating the reader to delve further into the paper.
+We present a simplified version of one theorem, with the intention of conveying the concept and motivating the reader to delve further into the article.
 We first require some definitions.

 Given $\eps >0$ and a potential $\phi$, let us write